eriklarsondev/project-mercury/README.md

 # Mercury Theme

-A scalable headless WordPress theme optimized for managing dynamic content and delivered through the WordPress API
+A scalable headless WordPress theme optimized for managing dynamic content that is delivered through the WordPress API